shashankcollab/scalableProject3Group8/README.md

 - If you are registered to any other pod, please specify that in the next question.
 - after that provide the key when asked to connect to system and get the data.

+### To kill all the processes of this app, use :
+- sh killme.sh